Add/Remove Items

 {'name': 'Karan', 'age': 19, 'eligible': True}

-method updates the value of the key provided to it if the item already exists in the dictionary, else it creates a new key-value pair.
+The update() method updates the value of an existing key, and if the key does not exist, it creates a new key-value pair.

 Example: